yufanghou/yufanghou.github.io/_pages/publications.md

 {% include base_path %}

-Note: * indicates the papers that I closely supervised for the first student author(s).
+Note: * indicates the papers for which I closely supervised the student first author(s).

 <!--
 ## PhD Thesis